approvals/ApprovalTests.Swift/README.md

 ![Results copied from received to approved](FirstTestApproved.png)

-Most of the time, you will use one of the [supported diff tools](docs/reference/reporters.md#supported-diff-tools) to examine and approve the result.
+Most of the time, you’ll use one of the [supported diff tools](docs/reference/reporters.md#supported-diff-tools) to examine and approve the result.
 If you don’t have any of these diff tools, you can rename the received file to `SampleArrayTests.testList.approved.txt` and the test will now pass.

 ## Predefined Verifiers